Installation procedure for DX UIM in a Microsoft Windows cluster environment

 Issue/Introduction

-Installation procedure for UIM on Microsoft cluster environment.
+• Installation procedure for UIM on Microsoft cluster environment.

 Environment

-Windows Cluster 2008 and 2012
+• Windows Cluster 2008 and 2012

-SQL Server Cluster 2008, 2012, and 2014
+• SQL Server Cluster 2008, 2012, and 2014

 Resolution

-This document explains about the failover configuration for Microsoft Windows cluster machines using virtual IP address.
-It is always recommended to use SQL Server cluster for high availability of the database.
+This document explains the failover configuration for Microsoft Windows cluster machines using a virtual IP address.

 Prerequisites:

-1. All the cluster nodes should have administrative privileges.
+1. All the cluster nodes should have administrative privileges

-2. Should have specific shared drive between the nodes.
+2. Should have specific shared drive between the nodes

-1. Run the CA UIM installer on the active node.
-(Make sure that the shared drive should be able to access on active node)a) Select the installation folder path as <Shared Drive>:\Nimsoft.
+1. Run the UIM installer on the active node.
+(Make sure that the shared drive should be able to access on active node)

 b) Specify the hostname or IP address as the physical IP address of the system.

-c) Create new database (by default CA_UIM) for Microsoft SQL Server.
+c) Create a new database (by default CA_UIM) for Microsoft SQL Server.
 Please note that the SQL server user should have administrative privileges as same as 'sa' user (by default we can also give sa username and password).

 d) Make note of the domain and hub names.
-You will need this information when you install CA UIM Server on the secondary node as both cluster nodes share the same hub name.
+You will need this information when you install UIM Server on the secondary node as both cluster nodes share the same hub name.

-2. Once primary node installation is completed, reboot the server.
-So that the secondary node will be active and shared drive will be accessible.
+2. Once primary node installation is completed, reboot the server, so that the secondary node will be active and shared drive will be accessible.

-4. Start installing UIM on secondary node.
-Which will ensure that all the registry entries and dll/exe's are properly referenced on the secondary node as well.a) Select the installation folder path as <Shared Drive>:\Nimsoft.
+4. Start installing UIM on the secondary node.
+This will ensure that all the registry entries and dll/exe's are properly referenced on the secondary node as well.

 c) Specify the hostname or IP address as the physical IP address of the system.

-d) Make use of the database created on primary node and provide the username and password for authentication.
+d) Make use of the database created on the primary node and provide the username and password for authentication.

 Configure the NMS Robot Watcher OR Generic Service for failover nodes: